Tx0actical/Epsilon/README.md

 Disable_P2P_Update_Process_Handle_Function
 ```
 - Memory Resource Optimization &rarr; The script is capable of optimizing non-volatile memory in the system, by using the buit-in Disk Deframentor Utility which is handled by `Run_Disk_Defragmentor_Execution_Function`, and a couple of registry tweaks which is the duty of `Remove_TEMP_Files_Update_Function` and `Set_Increase_Pagefile_Size_Update_Function`, as they seek to flush temporary files and increase pagefile size, respectively.
-- Security Checks &rarr; The script can start Windows Defender to perform a quick/complete scan depending upon last scan and recognise, and kill suspicious processes.
+- Security Checks &rarr; The script can start Windows Defender to perform a quick/complete scan depending upon last scan and recognise, and kill suspicious/not responding processes.
 There are achieved through
 ```
 Run_Windows_Defender_Scan_Execution_Function
 Analyze_Processes_Handle_Function